Support Your Local Sheriff!: Plot

-McCullough acquires a reluctant deputy in scruffy stable boy Jake (Elam), previously known as the "town character".
-Joe's arrest infuriates his father, Pa Danby (Brennan), who is not accustomed to his family being challenged.
+McCullough acquires a reluctant deputy in scruffy stable boy Jake, previously known as the "town character".
+Joe's arrest infuriates his father, Pa Danby, who is not accustomed to his family being challenged.
 After McCullough disarms and humiliates him in a failed intimidation attempt, Pa sends in a string of hired guns to kill him, all of whom the sheriff easily defeats.
 Meanwhile, McCullough enlists Jake's help in an unsuccessful attempt to prospect for gold, and spars romantically with Prudy.
-The Danbys try to tear the bars off the jail window with their horses but get pulled off their mounts instead before Jake chases them away with a shotgun.
+The Danbys try to tear the bars off the jail window with their horses but are pulled off their mounts instead before Jake chases them away with a shotgun.

 A fed-up Pa enlists all of his relatives to ride into town and free his son.
 When the news reaches McCullough, he initially tells Prudy he intends to leave, but when she expresses her sincere approval of this sensible idea, he declares it to be cowardly and announces he is staying instead.
 Mayor Perkins persuades the townsfolk to vote against helping the sheriff despite Prudy trying to convince them otherwise.
 Thus, the Danby clan rides in faced only by McCullough, Jake, and Prudy.
 After a lengthy but unproductive gunfight, McCullough bluffs his way to victory using Joe as a hostage and the old cannon mounted in the center of town.
 As the Danbys are marched off to jail, the supposedly unloaded cannon fires, smashing the local brothel and scattering both the prostitutes and the councilmen they were servicing.

-McCullough and Prudy get engaged.
+McCullough and Prudy become engaged.
 In a closing monologue, Jake breaks the film's fourth wall and directly informs the audience that after his wedding, McCollough went on to a long and prosperous career as the first governor of Colorado after it became a state, never making it to Australia (although he reads about it a lot), while Jake takes his place as sheriff of Calendar and becomes "one of the most beloved characters in Western folklore".